Brobin/brobin-v3/data/articles/nebraska-big-year-january-recap.md

 From there, I hit the road, aiming to be at Lake Ogallala by sunrise where a buffet of waterfowl was awaiting me.
 Shortly after arriving I found 4 of my key targets, all continuing birds: **Long-tailed Duck**, **White-winged Scoter**, **Black Scoter**, and **Surf Scoter**.
 All 4 of those birds are huge to get so early in the year, especially all at the same location, and will save me hours and hours of searching in the fall.
 After that, I settled in to find the big target.
 Boni and Colleen arrived shortly after and we began scoping.
 The rafts of waterfowl were huge, at least a few thousand, but after 15 minutes or so, we got onto it, my first lifer of the year: **Eurasian Wigeon**!

-Crazy enough as it seems, from there I headed BACK to North Platte for 2 more rarities.
-But Big Years are all about getting the rare birds, the common ones will trickle in naturally.
+Crazy enough as it seems, from there I headed BACK to North Platte for 2 more rarities because Big Years are all about getting the rarest birds first.
 The bird I had just gotten as a lifer a few weeks prior showed off it's brilliant yellow to me again in the new year: **Couch's Kingbird**, a continuing first state record!
 HUGE thanks to the Nelsons for being such gracious hosts.
 One last big target was waiting for me at the North Platte WTP, and moments after spotting the **Barrow's Goldeneye**, I headed west.

 I finished January 1st with 78 species, and 8 rare targets, and 1 lifer!
 I was off to the races.